Built Ford Tough Series: 2014 season changes

-For a three-day event, the 35 bull riders completed in Rounds 1, 2, and 3.
-The top 15 scores advanced to the BFTS Championship round.
+For a three-day event, the 35 bull riders competed in Rounds 1, 2, and 3.
+The top 15 scores advanced to the BFTS Championship Round.
 The event winner was the rider with the highest combined score from all four rounds.
 The winner received 400 points.
 The second place finisher received 260 points.
 Riders placing between third and 10th received points in an incremental scale down to 40.

 In 2004, the PBR introduced an enhanced scoring system to the BFTS World Finals to make sure the champion is not determined prior to the event.
 These rules were still followed until 2015, when they were slightly modified by removing qualified ride scores from World Standings points totals.
-First, 5,500 potential points were available, that ensures any of the top ten riders heading to the event had a chance to win the title.
+First, 5,500 potential points were available, that ensured any of the top ten riders heading to the event had a chance to win the title.
 The first place competitor in a round scored 400 points.
 The second place competitor scored 350 points.
 Riders placing between third and 10 were awarded points on an incremental scale down to 15.
 And riders also received the points they earned for a qualified ride.

 There were six rounds in the PBR World Finals.
 All of the riders competed in the first five rounds.
 The top 15 riders advanced to the Championship Round.
 The rider who won the Finals event received 2,500 BFTS points and $250,000.
 Second place received 2,250 points.
 And the riders placing between 3rd and 10th received points on an incremental scale down to 250.

 Riders could qualify for the PBR BFTS World Finals in several ways.
 One way was by competing in BFTS events throughout the season.
 They could also compete in the Touring Pro Division and international events.
 Countries where they could compete are Australia, Brazil, Canada, and Mexico.